mambocab/algorithms/README.md

 - [Longest common subsequence problem](https://en.wikipedia.org/wiki/Longest_common_subsequence_problem)

 #How?
-Simply run `ruby some_file.rb` to execute the algorithm.
+Simply run `python some_file.py` to execute the algorithm.
 At the bottom of each file there are some test samples.
-example: `ruby brackets_combinations.rb` will print:
+example: `python brackets_combinations.py` will print:
 `["((()))", "(()())", "(())()", "()(())", "()()()"]`.

-# Why?
-I interviewed with Google, Facebook, Twitter, LinkedIn and others.
-Sometimes it looks like they all ask you the same "out of the box" questions that don't really check knowledge but memorization of the same tricks.
-This is my way of saying - change your interview style.
-There are lots of smart people out there, this is not the best way to find them.

-# Contribute
-Did you find a bug? any way to do it better? please feel free to pull-request it :)